WinnieLamS/winnie-fe-nc-news/README.md

 The deployed version of this frontend can be accessed at [Winnie's NC News App (Frontend)](https://winne-nc-news.netlify.app/).

+For functional testing, you can use the username `tickle122`.

 ## Backend Repository

 The backend API repository for Northcoders News can be found at [Winnie's NC News Api (Backend)](https://github.com/WinnieLamS/winnie-be-nc-news).